algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 * `Nearest` in Mathematica maps to `argmin` over Euclidean distance in Python.

-This is the our AI code, of Kohonan 1982 is a little poem called a Self Organising Map, incorporates and forgets **EVERYthing** to be able to face **ANYthing**.
+This AI code, of Kohonan 1982 is a little poem called a Self Organising Map, incorporates and forgets **EVERYthing** to be able to face **ANYthing**.

 It's a pulsating heart, an oscillating crystal, which makes what we call intelligence Today.

 Google's page rank is even simpler: